|Teaching method||Contact hours|

 - interpret and discuss quality characteristics related to the processing of animal products;

 - know the principles of quality assurance in production chains of animal products;

 - critically evaluate consumer behaviour and demand in relation to food product attributes;

-- have a critical eye on presentation skills, to initiate and lead group discussions and write a position paper.
+- have a critical eye on presentation skills, to initiate and lead group discussions and to write reports.

 - active participation during lectures;

 - working out of own reports (group work);

 - working-out of specific case studies and presentations (group work).